 - Mild side effects, such as redness, rash, or pain at the injection site, as well as fever, have been reported following chickenpox vaccination.
 More serious side effects of chickenpox vaccine include meningitis, pneumonia, seizures, full body rash, allergic reaction, and death.
 Mild side effects following MMRV vaccination include rash, redness, or pain at the injection site, fever and swelling of the glands in the neck or cheeks.
 More serious side effects of MMRV vaccine may include loss of hearing, meningitis, pneumonia, full body rash, seizure, coma, brain damage, severe allergic reaction, and death;

 - Chickenpox vaccine is reported to be between 80 and 85 percent effective at preventing chickenpox and more than 95 percent effective at preventing severe illness.
 The widespread use of chickenpox vaccine in the U.S. has substantially increased the rate of shingles infections in adults, as a natural boost of immunity from exposure to chickenpox in the environment is no longer occurring;

-- Using the MedAlerts search engine, as of August 31, 2023, there have been more than 103,594 reports of chickenpox vaccine reactions, hospitalizations, injuries and deaths following chickenpox vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS); this includes 239 related deaths, 3,802 hospitalizations, and 843 related disabilities.
-Over 52 percent of varicella vaccine-related adverse events occurred in children six years old and under.
+- Using the MedAlerts search engine, as of January 26, 2024, there have been 104,790 reports of chickenpox vaccine reactions, hospitalizations, injuries and deaths following chickenpox vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS); this includes 243 related deaths, 3,866 hospitalizations, and 849 related disabilities.
+Nearly 52 percent of varicella vaccine-related adverse events occurred in children under six years of age.

 Food & Drug Administration (FDA)